 Apache Kafka has proved itself as a great asset when it comes to performing message streaming operations.
 The main architectural ideas of Kafka were created in response to the rising demand for Scalable high-throughput infrastructures that can store, analyze, and reprocess streaming data.

-In this article, you will gain information about GCP Kafka.
+In this article, you will learn about GCP Kafka.
 You will also gain a holistic understanding of Apache Kafka, Google Cloud Platform, their key features, the need for installing GCP Kafka, and the steps for installing GCP Kafka.
-Read along to find out in-depth information about GCP Kafka.
+Read along to find out more about GCP Kafka.

 What is Apache Kafka?

-Apache Kafka was originally developed at LinkedIn to address their need for Monitoring Activity Stream Data and Operational Metrics such as CPU, I/O usage, and request timings.
+Apache Kafka was originally developed at LinkedIn to address the need to monitor activity stream data and operational metrics such as CPU, I/O usage, and request timings.
 Subsequently, in early 2011, it was Open-Sourced through the Apache Software Foundation.
 Apache Kafka is a Distributed Event Streaming Platform written in Java and Scala.
 It is a Publish-Subscribe (pub-sub) Messaging Solution used to create Real-Time Streaming Data Pipelines and applications that adapt to the Data Streams.

 Key Features of Apache Kafka